munificent/craftinginterpreters/book/local-variables.md

 </aside>

-That's the model we'll use to represent locals both at compile time and runtime.
-There's a lot of state we need to track in the compiler to make the whole thing go, so let's get started there.
-In order to resolve an identifier expression, we know to know what local variables are currently in scope.
+There's a lot of state we need to track in the compiler to make this whole thing go, so let's get started there.
+In jlox, we used a linked chain of "environment" HashMaps to track what local variables are currently in scope.

-In jlox, we used a linked chain of "environment" HashMaps.
 That's sort of the classic, schoolbook way of representing lexical scope.
-For clox, as usual, we're gonna rock something a little closer to the metal.
-The state all lives in this new struct:
+For clox, as usual, we're going a little closer to the metal.
+The state all lives in this new
+struct:

 ^code compiler-struct (1 before, 2 after)

-We have a simple flat array of all locals that are currently in scope at any point during the compilation process.
-The are <span name="order">ordered</span>
-in the array in the order that their declarations appear in the code.
-The array has a fixed size.
-The operand we'll use to encode a reference to a local in a bytecode instruction is a single byte, so our VM has a hard limit on the number of locals that can be in scope at once:
+We have a simple flat array of all locals that are in scope during each point in the compilation process.
+They are <span name="order">ordered</span> in the array in the order that their declarations appear in the code.
+Since the instruction operand we'll use to encode a local is a single byte, our VM has a hard limit on the number of locals that can be in scope at once.
+That means we can also give the locals array a fixed size:

 <aside name="order">

-We're writing a single pass compiler, so it's not like we have *too* many other options.
+We're writing a single pass compiler, so it's not like we have *too* many other options for how to order them in the array.

 </aside>

 ^code uint8-count (1 before, 2 after)

-The `localCount` field tracks how many locals are in scope -- how many of those array slots are in use.
+Back in the Compiler struct, the `localCount` field tracks how many locals are in scope -- how many of those array slots are in use.
 We also track the "scope depth".
 This is the number of blocks surrounding the current bit of code we're compiling.
-We need to know which block each local belongs to so that we know which locals to discard when a block ends.

 Our Java interpreter used a chain of maps to keep each block's variables separate.
 This time, we'll simply number them with the level of nesting where they appear.
 Zero is the global scope, one is the first top-level block, two is inside that, you get the idea.
-This `scopeDepth` field then also tells us whether we're in a local scope at all, or still in the global scope.
+We use this to track which block each local belongs to so that we know which locals to discard when a block ends.

 Each local in the array is one of these: